wheaney/decky-XRGaming/README.md

 ### Why isn't it working?
 Virtual display mode only works under certain conditions.
 Double-check the following:
-* Your glasses are plugged into your Steam Deck and displaying content when games aren't running.
+* Are your glasses plugged into your Steam Deck?
+Are they displaying content when games aren't running?
   * Sometimes the display on the glasses will turn off as the battery level goes down.
-Try lowering your TDP wattage setting in the Performance panel to get more play time.
+You can verify this by hitting the `Steam` or `...` buttons, since the Game Mode menus display no matter where the virtual screen is.
+If the glasses have powered down, try lowering your TDP wattage setting in the Performance panel to get more play time.
-* You've selected the "Virtual display" headset mode in the plugin settings
+* Have you selected the "Virtual display" headset mode in the plugin settings?
+Mouse, joystick, and disabled settings will all disable the virtual display.
-* You're playing a Vulkan game
+* Are you playing a Vulkan game?
+Currently only Vulkan is supported.
+* Is your game running locally (not streaming over Moonlight, Steam Link, etc...)?
+Remote gaming is probably a no-go for now.
-* You aren't looking away from your screen (due to changing positions or screen drift); try re-centering your screen (see below)
+* Is your screen somewhere else in the room (e.g. due to changing positions or screen drift)?
+Maybe try re-centering your screen (see below).
-* The game isn't running through another launcher (e.g. Heroic launcher may need additional configuration)
+* Is the game running directly in Steam and not through another launcher?
+Heroic launcher, for example, may need additional configuration to work, even with Vulkan games.
+  * Try your games before writing them off, as many launchers still work.

 ### I don't like where the screen was placed, or it has drifted from where it was.
 You'll want to use the multi-tap functionality built into this driver. **Note: XREAL did NOT build this feature and has NOT condoned this practice; tap on your glasses at your own risk.**